doersino/excessivelyadequate.com/_posts/2024-04-21-documents.md

 ## Distribution

-I just copy the resulting `.tar.gz.bin` file to a couple of locations – presently, that's my iCloud Drive[^paranoia] and the server this website is running on (for which `scp` is my tool of choice).
+I just copy the resulting `.tar.gz.bin` file to a couple of locations – presently, that's my iCloud Drive[^paranoia] and the server this website is running on (transferred via `scp`).
 Since the file is encrypted, there's technically no reason (apart from common sense) not to distribute it widely, assuming that the password's going to remain[^passman] private. ~~Ask me for a copy and I might well send you one!~~

 [^paranoia]: Where, as far as I can tell, Apple (and whatever American goverment agencies might be interested) can access it, hence the encryption. *I'm not paranoid, you're paranoid!*